decentraland/unity-renderer/docs/setup-circleci.md

 ## AWS S3 Bucket

-Create a AWS S3 Bucket (Public)
-Create a IAM User with `Access key - Programmatic access` and the following policy:
+Create an AWS S3 Bucket (with all public access, or you can use CloudFront) Create an IAM User with `Access key - Programmatic access` and the following policy:

 ```
 {